NIGON208/miele-lxiv/Binaries/ReportsToPDF/odt2pdf/readme.md

 ---
 ### Build our tool

-- Normally we would just change to the odt2pdf directory and launch the build process:
+- Normally we would just change to the *odt2pdf* directory and launch the build process:

+	(Don't just do this)

 		$ cd path/to/odt2pdf
 		$ make